patrickfung/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 * [Add Role-Based Access Control to Your App with Spring Security and Thymeleaf](/blog/2017/10/13/okta-groups-spring-security)

 If you love Java too, [follow @oktadev](https://twitter.com/oktadev) on Twitter and let us know if you have any issues with this tutorial.
 You can also post your questions to the [Okta Developer Forums](https://devforum.okta.com/) or simply leave a comment on this post.

+**Update:** To learn how to test this application, see [The Hitchhiker's Guide to Testing Spring Boot APIs and Angular Components with WireMock, Jest, Protractor, and Travis CI](/blog/2018/05/02/testing-spring-boot-angular-components).

 **Changelog:**